anomalyae/thinking/_posts/2025-06-05-Computation-is-not-thought.md

 <p class="font-nevermind">Introducing Paradox: an AI-augmented writing studio.</p>

-<p class="font-nevermind">We believe writing is an art and must be practiced with intentionality.<br> While processes vary, ours starts with a thought, a question or an idea.
-The development journey requires time - to reflect, research, deliberate and synthesize - evolving through many spirals of refinement. <br>Inspiration, information and insights can come from anywhere at anytime and need to be captured.
-Removing friction while retaining context and staying in flow provides focus, clarity and momentum which drastically shortens the thinking-to-publishing loop, all while retaining creative control.</p>
+<p class="font-nevermind">We believe writing is an art intricately intertwined with thought, which cannot be supplanted by technology.
+Some thoughts are only reachable via writing while some writing is only possible after deep thought.
+A spark, which often starts as a thought, a question or an idea often evolves into something strikingly different, through many spirals of refinement.
+Inspiration, information and insights can come from anywhere at any time and must be captured and collated.</p>
+<p>The iterative nature of idea development, storytelling, and design requires a tool which accommodates the process, provides assistance and unlocks momentum without compromising creative control.</p>

-<p class="font-nevermind">Paradox was created for our own internal use to write, to think, and to write to think.</p>
+<p class="font-nevermind">Paradox is a product we're spinning out from our own internal use.
+We created it to write, to think, and to write to think.</p>

 <p class="font-nevermind">Features:</p>
 <ul class="custom-bullets">